Welcome to today's edition of the Rush 24-7 podcast.

 Despite having a popular president in the White House and comfortable majorities in Congress, the Democrat rollout on health care reform has encountered significant bumps in the road.

-Now we know it's 1.6 trillion, by the way, on an incomplete bill, salvos from powerful interest groups, and great uncertainty among key Democrats on what will actually be in the legislation that moves through Congress have emboldened Republican critics.
+Salvos from powerful interest groups and great uncertainty among key Democrats on what will actually be in the legislation that moves through Congress have emboldened Republican critics.

-The Senate Health Education, Labor, and Pensions Committee, the acronym there is help, postponed the markup of its health care reform bill by one day to today.
+The Senate Health, Education, Labor, and Pensions Committee, the acronym there is HELP, postponed the markup of its health care reform bill by one day to today.

 On the eve of that markup, the powerful U.S. Chamber of Commerce publicly ripped the bill.

-And uh it's yeah, the Kennedy bill is 1.3 trillion.
+And the Kennedy bill is $1.3 trillion.

-Uh 1.6 trillion is the Finance Committee cost.
+$1.6 trillion is the finance committee cost.

-Uh and whatever they tell us is the cost now is much less than what's going to end up being.
+And whatever they tell us is the cost now is much less than what's going to end up being.

-Nothing government proposes ever costs less than what they say, it always ends up costing more.
+Nothing government proposes ever costs less than what they say.

-Uh other key Democrat constituencies are seeing things they don't like creeping up in the health care reform debate, which could hamper their ability to offer full-throated support.
+Other key Democrat constituencies are seeing things they don't like creeping up in the health care reform debate, which could hamper their ability to offer full-throated support.

 Labor unions have devoted millions of dollars to organizing and promoting reform, but they oppose taxing health benefits.